About

 Welcome to Exeter’s Heritage Harbour.

-Heritage Harbour status was granted to the canal and basin by the Maritime Heritage Trust and National Ships UK in 2021.
-There are currently 12 Heritage Harbours across the UK, with the aim of safeguarding and conserving these historic locations and the buildings, quays, shipyards and environments that make them special.
+Heritage Harbour status was granted to the canal and basin by the Maritime Heritage Trust, National Historic Ships UK and Historic England in 2021.
+There are currently a growing number of Heritage Harbours across the UK who work together via a national organising group.
+The aim is to safeguard and conserve these historic locations and the buildings, quays, shipyards and environments that make them special.
 This also means we are committed to promoting traditional maritime skills and encouraging heritage vessels to use the canal.

 Exeter’s Quay is a bustling area where people come to eat, drink, relax and walk by the water.
 In the summer there are plenty of activities which encourage more people and families.
-In 2023, Exeter hosted two Heritage Harbour festivals.
-Both of which were incredibly successful, with a footfall of 7000 over the two weekends.
+Exeter hosts a number of harbour events, including a highly successful annual Heritage Harbour festival.

 To find out more about the history of the harbour see Custom House Exeter and Exeter Memories.